SRI LANKA

 Sri Lanka is officially a secular state, but Buddhism is recognised as the state religion – the Constitution states: “The Republic of Sri Lanka shall give to Buddhism the foremost place and accordingly it shall be the duty of the State to protect and foster the Buddha Sasana [teachings of the Buddha]” – and radical Buddhist movements are stirring up ethnic, political and religious tensions.
 Christians displaced by natural disasters are often afraid to seek shelter in relief camps due to fear of Buddhist hostility.

 The Constitution guarantees freedom for other religions, but in practice followers of minority religions face discrimination.
-Hindus comprise about 12% of the population, Muslims 9% and Christians 8%.
+Hindus comprise about 12% of the population, Muslims 9% and Christians 8%, of whom around eighty per cent are Roman Catholics, a legacy of Portugal’s colonial influence.

 Christians in Sri Lanka